 - Communication with Council: The Annual Report will be approved by all members of Council and FC.
 Financial problems, both extant and potential, are identified and highlighted for the Council as soon as they become known to enable Council to work jointly to address those problems.

-- Accounting for Meetings and Conferences: In order to clearly understand the fiscal impact and budget of Congress and Commission Mid-term Symposia, separate accounting for all meeting revenue and expenses shall be established.
+- Accounting for Meetings and Conferences: In order to clearly understand the fiscal impact and budget of Congress, Geospatial Week and Commission Mid-term Symposia, separate accounting for all meeting revenue and expenses shall be established.
 A copy of every finalized contract will be provided to the Treasurer.
-Accurate accounting of staff effort and G&A expense is made so as to isolate the individual costs of the conduct of meetings and to clearly account for any resulting net income.
+Accurate accounting of staff effort as well as general and administrative expense is made so as to isolate the individual costs of the conduct of meetings and to clearly account for any resulting net income.
 Meeting account balances are clearly defined on the cash management reports to allow distinction of those expenses to be paid from general operating funds from those payable from meeting funds.

 - Reimbursement of Travel Expenses: Travel expenses for Council and designated individuals are kept to the minimums required to effectively conduct business, and are reimbursed at actual expense.
 Travel expenses for approved volunteers are reimbursed in accordance with Reimbursement Policy (See Attachment A) for attendance at Meetings.
 Other volunteer travel will typically be at actual expense for transportation and hotel, with meals either provided by ISPRS or reimbursed at actual basis.
 Original receipts are required whenever possible for all expenses claimed.
 Where possible, complimentary or staff rate hotel rooms should be utilized at conferences.
 Travel resulting in expense reimbursement must be via memorandum or email (budget estimate) for all days where ISPRS meetings or business requires the individual’s attendance.
 When appropriate, intervening days between meetings may also be covered.
 Auto mileage will be reimbursed at the currently defined US-IRS rate.